bbauska/ufo-mcdonald/README.md

 archives over the past two decades and more.
 Official assertions to the effect that UFO reports in no way defy explanation in terms of present scientific and technological knowledge are, in my opinion, entirely unjustified.
 The Villella sighting seems a case in point.
 And meteorologists do see UFOs, as the foregoing cases should suggest.

-DON'T WEATHER BALLOONS AND RESEARCH BALLOONS
-ACCOUNT FOR MANY UFOs?
+<h2 id="ch12">DON'T WEATHER BALLOONS AND RESEARCH BALLOONS ACCOUNT FOR MANY UFOs?</h2>
 Probably the most categorical statement ever made attributing UFO observations to balloons appeared in a _Look_ magazine article by Richard Wilson in February 1951, entitled, "A Nuclear Physicist Exposes Flying Saucers."
 Dr.
 Urner Liddel, then affiliated with the Navy cosmic ray research program using the large Skyhook balloons, was